Thomas A. Baker

 My motto: There is no “can’t.”

-Books on my bedside table: The Practice of Groundedness by Brad Stulberg and All the Birds in the Sky by Charlie Jane Anders
+Books on my bedside table: The Practice of Groundedness by Brad Stulberg and Do Hard Things by Steve Magness

 Favorite hobby: Cycling, swimming and running